andrasq/node-minisql/README.md

 - automatic reconnect (on timeout and error)
 - canonicalize various status responses from non-query calls eg insert, update, load
 - add support for load data local infile
+- db.reconnect() call to add connections to the pool

 Changelog